peterthehan/discord-twitter-bot/README.md

    TWITTER_ACCESS_TOKEN_SECRET=PLACEHOLDER
    ```

-3. Download this widget and add it into the [src/widgets](https://github.com/peterthehan/create-discord-bot/tree/master/app/src/widgets) folder.
+3. Download this widget and move the `src-discord-twitter-bot` folder into the [src/widgets/](https://github.com/peterthehan/create-discord-bot/tree/master/app/src/widgets) folder created in step 1.

    > npm i -s twitter-lite@^0.14.0 to install this widget's dependencies.